GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Conclusion

 \section{Conclusion}

-In this work, we demonstrate that GPU-native approximate nearest neighbor search (ANNS) can achieve substantial acceleration over CPU variants, enabling high-throughput queries and effective data co-location with downstream machine learning workloads.
-We show that the extreme degree of parallelism exposed by modern GPUs introduces new challenges: prior GPU ANNS systems often leave performance on the table due to synchronization overheads and limited shared memory.
-Our results show that carefully simplifying ANNS kernels to reduce shared memory usage and optimizing data load can significantly increase throughput and achieve higher parallelism.

-We demonstrate that \sysname achieves up to 1.93$\times$ higher query throughput than CAGRA while providing streaming update capabilities that CAGRA lacks, and delivers 19--131$\times$ higher throughput than BANG.
-Our batch-parallel construction algorithm achieves 2.4$\times$ faster index construction than CAGRA on average.
-Our optimized search kernel achieves 70--80\% of peak theoretical throughput.
+We showed that GPU-native approximate nearest neighbor search (ANNS) can substantially outperform CPU-based approaches while enabling high-throughput retrieval and efficient co-location with downstream machine learning workloads.
+Our study further reveals that modern GPUs expose new bottlenecks: existing GPU ANNS systems often underutilize hardware due to synchronization overheads and excessive shared memory usage.
+By simplifying search kernels and optimizing memory access, \sysname achieves up to \timesFasterThanCagra$\times$ higher query throughput than CAGRA while supporting streaming updates, delivers \lowerBangSpeedup--\higherBangSpeedup$\times$ higher throughput than BANG, and constructs indexes \avgConstruct faster than CAGRA on average.
+Our optimized search kernel sustains 70--80\% of peak theoretical throughput.

-Our roofline analysis reveals that state-of-the-art GPU ANNS kernels operate close to the memory bandwidth ceiling.
-Future performance gains must come primarily from reducing data movement, and quantization-aware designs like RaBitQ demonstrate a promising path forward by pushing systems closer to the compute roof where substantial headroom remains.
+Roofline analysis shows that state-of-the-art GPU ANNS kernels are already close to the memory-bandwidth limit, suggesting that future gains will primarily come from reducing data movement, for example through quantization-aware designs such as RaBitQ.
+Scaling beyond GPU memory remains an open challenge: even the largest GPUs can store graphs for only about 200 million vectors, requiring multi-GPU sharding or host-pinned memory for larger datasets.
+Developing efficient architectures for this setting is an important direction for future work.

 \iftruncate